UniversalGUI/UniversalGUI.github.io/README.md

 * **[UGUI.io](http://ugui.io)**

 To run this site locally install [Node.js](http://nodejs.org) and run `node server.js` or just double-click `server.bat` on Windows.
 Though most of the site can be ran locally without the need for the server to be running.
+It is mainly used for testing 404 pages.